Skip to content

 Write this down as your usable room depth.

-Step 3: Measure Walkways Around the Sofa ( 36-Inch Walkway Rule )
+Step 3: Measure Walkways Around the Sofa

-This is one of the most commonly missed steps because people often measure furniture placement but forget circulation.
+This is one of the most commonly missed measurements because people often focus on furniture dimensions without measuring movement paths through the room.

 In most living spaces, a main walkway requires roughly 30–36 inches of clear width to feel comfortable.